 Mars is cold, red and dead Planet.
 However, it was once like Earth – covered with rivers and lakes.
 Even the day is 24 hours and 37 minutes ….
-Now days we are speaking more than ever about manned missions to the Red Planet, which will be implemented in the 30s years of the XXI century.
+Now days we are speaking more than ever about manned missions to the Red Planet, which will be implemented in thе 30s or even the 20s of our century.
 Can we really successfully colonize Mars?

 The good news is that there is plenty of water.
 Scientists estimate that there are more than 5 million cubic kilometers of frozen water in the north and south pole of Mars.
 If we melt it all, we get an ocean of 35 meters depth, which will cover the entire Planet.
 This water can solve the second problem – what we will breathe.